How to financially deal after you've been laid off

 You may not need to pare back to your bare-bones budget but at least you know the number.

 Now, should you pause your retirement savings as well?
-There is no one answer here but the advisers I’ve spoken with said it’s better to reduce the amount you put towards retirement versus stopping contributions entirely.
+There is no correct answer here but the advisers I’ve spoken with said it’s better to reduce the amount you put towards retirement versus stopping contributions entirely.
 That’s because you will have to catch up or delay retirement.
 (If you retire.
 Don’t @ me.)

 Write a nice message about the company on LinkedIn

-You do you.
+There was a trend on LinkedIn where people who got laid off wrote kind-to-the-point-of-fawning posts about the company that just laid them off.
+If you want to do that, you do you.
 I’m not the sort.
 Help your former colleagues get jobs?
 Yes.
 Thank the company after being laid off?
 No.

 Just don’t burn bridges.
 Industries get smaller the longer you work in them.
 At some point, you will end up working with someone again.
 I’ve done it three times already.